kennethrioja/secondbrain/courses/i2ads.md

 	- shellcheck before pushing
 	- you can create a new issue and tag eyap and michael, describe issue and submit : to have support
 - https://github.com/davidhalter/jedi-vim
+- Git capstone
+- Do not do python ML capstone
+- Answer all the one you do not need to think, then come back to others
+- Prediction on stroke dataset, python part of lecture